BradLin0819/Automatic-Citation-Text-Generation-with-Citation-Intent-Control/README.md

 The results will be generated in `experiments/<bart-base or t5-base>/CCTGM_title`.

 ### Citation Intent Correctness Evaluation
-To evaluate the correctness of citation intent, we use the pretrained citation intent classifier provided by [SciCite](https://github.com/allenai/scicite) to automatically label the generated citation texts check if these citation intents satisfy the given citation intent.
+To evaluate the correctness of citation intent, we use the pretrained citation intent classifier provided by [SciCite](https://github.com/allenai/scicite) to automatically label the generated citation texts and check if these citation intents satisfy the given citation intent.

 Before running this evaluation, please create a new virtual environment and activate it.